 Understanding the formula for conversion rate metrics is imperative as a business owner.
 It’s especially crucial if you're trying to work out how to increase conversion rates in e-commerce!

-Along with the steps for creating a conversion path, you need to know your current conversion rates and then track that number to know when to tweak your approach if you're not quite reaching your targets.
+Along with the steps for creating a conversion path, you need to know your current conversion rates and track them to know when to tweak your approach if you're not quite reaching your targets.

 That might be through checking how many visitors have used your contact form, bought a product, or signed up for an event—but knowing your starting point is critical!